grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ### Moving the Character
 One of the easier parts of this game is moving the character.
-Because accessing `STATE` from outside is `unsafe`, lets create a method inside of `State` to move the character and pass in the inputs on each frame.
+Because accessing `STATE` from outside is `unsafe`, let's create a method inside of `State` to move the character and pass in the inputs on each frame.

 ```rust
 impl State {